Vyral/base-template/_posts/2019-04-15-triple-ending-deals-in-the-luxury-market.md

 Why?
 Well, **you have a much higher chance of working with an unrepresented buyer with these kinds of deals—especially in the luxury market.&nbsp;**

-As a reminder, a coming-soon listing is a home you haven’t yet put on the open market, but that you’re marketing as being an up-and-coming option for local buyers.
+As a reminder, a coming-soon listing is a home you haven’t yet put on the open market, but one that you’re marketing as being an up-and-coming option for local buyers.
 Consumers always want what they can’t have, which is exactly how coming-soon listings create such a sense of urgency among buyers.&nbsp;

 {% include pullquote.html %}